RHsyseng/openshift-checks/README.md

 Script | Description
 ------------ | -------------
-[install-config-valid-yaml](pre/install-config-valid-yaml) | Checks if the install-config.yaml file is a valid yaml file
+[install-config-valid-yaml](pre/00-install-config-valid-yaml) | Checks if the install-config.yaml file is a valid yaml file [dns-hostnames](pre/dns-hostnames) | Checks if the api and wildcard DNS entries are correct

 ### Environment variables